Misclassification in Difference-in-differences Models: Proofs of the main results

 We have

-where the first equality holds from Bayes' rule, the second holds from the definition of the model, the third holds from the law of total probability, and the fourth holds from Bayes' rule and the definition of the model.
+where the first equality holds from Bayes' rule, the second holds from the definition of the model, and the third holds from the law of total probability and Bayes' rule.
 Similarly, we have

 Denote $p=\mathbb P(D^*=1)$, $\alpha_0=\mathbb P(\varepsilon =1 \vert D^*=0)$, and $\alpha_1=\mathbb P(\varepsilon =1 \vert D=1)$.

 Then,